vinayaky7/kubernetes/README.md

-# kubernetes-2020
+# Installation & Configuration of kubernetes Cluster

+## We have created 1 Master Node & 2 Worker Node on AWS EC2 with RHEL 8 OS

+### Requirement:-

+**2GB RAM 2 CPU

+Full Network Network Connectivity

+DNS Server**

+We will be installing Kubernetes Cluster with **Kubdeadm**

-This project is created for learning Kubernetes in 2020
+This project is created for learning Kubernetes during COVID PANDEMIC

 Steps to install kubelet kubeadm kubectl on RHEL 8